-For a minor in accounting and finance, you only need to complete the two-semester introductory accounting course and three additional accounting courses.
+For a minor in accounting, you only need to complete the two-semester introductory accounting course and three additional accounting courses.

 Besides college-sponsored activities, many majors are active in the Accounting Club.
 The club sponsors guest speakers and visits to accounting firms and companies, and hosts informal get-togethers.

 Accounting and finance students find it important to have access to computers, and at CSB and SJU, computers are readily available on both campuses.
 There are more than 400 networked computers located in academic building labs, residence hall labs, and other computer access areas.
 The CSB and SJU campuses have a wireless network in all of the residence hall rooms and most of the buildings, enabling student with their own PCs free access to the Internet, email and network software, including Microsoft Office Suite.
 See IT Services for more information.